RoyceTheBiker/driFTPin/README.md

   return serve_file("static", fileName, folderName)
 ```

-With most of the endpoints in this example being database related, it is better for code readability and maintenance to have the endpoints in the [database.py](database.py) class.
-This is done using the APIrouter class that is part of FastAPI.
+With most of the endpoints in this example being database-related, it is better for code readability and maintenance to have the endpoints in the [database.py](database.py) class.
+This is done using the APIRouter class that is part of FastAPI.

 ```python
 self.router = APIRouter()